sonic-net/SONiC/doc/drop_counters/drop_counters_test_plan.md

 We essentially want to repeat the general testing procedure twice for this test.
 The procedure is as follows:
 1. Send both SMAC_EQUALS_DMAC and SIP_LINK_LOCAL packets to the device, verify that the counts are correct.
 2. Remove SIP_LINK_LOCAL as a drop reason from the counter, verify that it is cleared.
-3. Send both SMAC_EQUALS_DMAC and SIP_LINK_LOCAL packets to the device, verify that both are counted by RX_DRP but only SMAC_EQUALS_DMAC is counted by the drop counter.
+3. Send both SMAC_EQUALS_DMAC and SIP_LINK_LOCAL packets to the device, verify that both are counted by RX_DRP but only SMAC_EQUALS_DMAC is counted by TEST_COUNTER.

 ### 4.5.3.
 Verify that counter values are not retained after a counter is deleted and re-added
 #### Counters: